-Studies show a significant relationship between domestic violence and child maltreatment.
+Studies show a significant correlation between domestic violence in the home and child maltreatment.
 Research also shows that being exposed to domestic violence without being maltreated still places children at higher risk for various issues, including certain behavioral, social, emotional, and cognitive problems.
-Reunification in families affected by domestic violence can be complicated by safety issues for other members of the family, and child welfare professionals should be aware of these issues and the effects of domestic violence as they work with affected families.
+Child welfare professionals should consider safety issues for all members of the family when pursuing reunification for children impacted by domestic violence.

 Child Welfare Practices for Cases With Domestic Violence (PDF - 1,311 KB)

 Presents practices for child welfare cases involving domestic violence and considerations for ongoing safety plans and case plans, including guidelines about removing children from the home and reunification with one or more parents.

 Domestic Violence and the Child Welfare Professional: Tips on Decision-Making (PDF - 118 KB)